20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 How do I make a backyard BBQ easier?

-The easiest way to make a backyard BBQ less stressful is to set up everything in zones.
-Create separate areas for drinks, food, toppings, utensils, desserts, trash, and cleanup.
+The easiest way to make a backyard BBQ less stressful is to prep the high-use areas before guests arrive.
+Put drinks, toppings, utensils, trash, and cleanup supplies where people can easily find them, then serve food in batches so the table stays manageable.

 A summer BBQ party does not have to be complicated to feel fun, festive, and memorable.
 Most of the time, the little things make the biggest difference: cold drinks that are easy to grab, toppings that are already organized, food that is covered, shade where guests need it, and cleanup supplies that are ready before the party starts.

 The best backyard BBQs are relaxed, welcoming, and easy for everyone to enjoy, including the host.
-With a little planning and a few smart shortcuts, you can spend less time running around and more time enjoying good food, warm weather, and your favorite people.
+With a little planning and a few smart shortcuts, you can spend less time managing the details and more time enjoying good food, warm weather, and your favorite people.

 Love these BBQ tips great for the 4th and any summer events